cppservergit/apiserver2/docs/microk8s.md

 ```
 kubectl apply -f deploy-apiserver.yaml
 ```

-But that is not enough, to restart the container and read new values from the environment you must restart-rollout the Pods:
+But that is not enough, to restart the container and read the new values from the environment you must restart-rollout the Pods:
 ```
 microk8s kubectl rollout restart deployment
 ```